 Control Variables

-In addition to the dependent and independent variables, we also measure several control variables that we deem important.
+In addition to the dependent and independent variables, we also measured several control variables that we deemed important.
 These are: 1) the external environmental conditions in terms of the wind strength, 2) the ‘normality’ of a race, and 3) the individual-specific effects of the different race officers.

 Wind strength (WIND) was measured for each race and documented in PD.
-Measurement is done using a wind measurement device on the race committee boats.
+Measurement was done using a wind measurement device on the race committee boats.
 The unit of wind is knot.
 Since the race officers using the RCC app were on a boat offshore, the environmental condition in terms of the wind strength may have an impact on user performance, given that external distractions can potentially cause interruptions and increase the frequency of errors (Speier et al. 1999), and are also known to impact the propensity of experiencing attention lapses and consequently performing omission errors (Casner and Schooler 2015).

-Race Flag (FLAG): In ‘normal’ race situations, the race officers start with PAPA flag.
+Race Flag (FLAG): In ‘normal’ race situations, race officers start with raising the PAPA flag.
 In ‘special’ situations, such as restarting an aborted race, the race officers may start the race with other flags, such as the BLACK flag.
 We thus include the race flag as a dummy variable for controlling for the ‘normality’ of the race (i.e., FLAG=0 -> PAPA, FLAG=1 -> other than PAPA).
 The ‘normality’ of the race may therefore affect the race officers’ tendency to commit errors.

-Race Officer (OFFICER): To account for the individual differences in cognitive resources (e.g. general mental ability and working memory capacity) that are known to affect the propensity of experiencing attention lapses (Kane and Engle 2003) and conducting omission errors (Randall et al. 2014), we include each race officer as a control variable.
+Race Officer (OFFICER): To account for the individual differences in cognitive resources (e.g. general mental ability and working memory capacity) that are known to affect the propensity of experiencing attention lapses (Kane and Engle 2003) and conducting omission errors (Randall et al. 2014), we included each race officer as a control variable.
 Those are: ALPHA, CHARLIE, DELTA, ECHO, FOXTROTT, GOLF, JULIETT, and KILO.
-The number associated with each race officer refers to the frequency of parallel races that each race officer had to administer throughout the sailing event.
-For the analysis, officer ALPHA is used as the baseline.
+The number associated with each officer refers to the frequency of parallel races that he/she had to administer throughout the sailing event.
+For the analysis, officer ALPHA was used as the baseline.

 6 Data Analysis and Results

 Before listing the correlation and the descriptive statistics for the variables in our model (Tables 1 and 2), we would like to make a note on the impact and the magnitude of errors in our study: the number of omission errors performed on average per race was 2.43 (St. Dev. = 1.18).
 To offer a sense of the relative impact of omission errors, the average number of related features in use (RFU) that RCC users performed per race was 10.2 (St. Dev. = 6.03).
-Moreover, in our setting every error counts; given the criticality of capturing the race accurately in order to avoid and/or address formal complaints from the contestants of the sailing event, no error can be taken lightly.
+Also, every error counts; given the criticality of capturing the race accurately in order to avoid and/or address formal complaints from the contestants of the sailing event, no error can be taken lightly.

-We also conducted robustness checks with our main model using errors 1-5 and errors 6-9 respectively.
-The results can be found in Appendix 6.
-To summarize the results of the two robustness chacks, we obtained similar results as in our main model, with the only difference that the interaction effect between TV and UFUH in the model with errors 1-5 as the dependent variable was not statistically significant.
+We also conducted robustness checks for our model using errors 1-5 and errors 6-9 respectively.
+We obtained similar results as in our main model, with the only difference that the interaction effect between TV and UFUH in the model with errors 1-5 as the dependent variable was not statistically significant.
 We attribute this to the unbalanced frequency of errors in the two models, given that errors 1-5 did not occur in 52 of the 144 races, whereas errors 6-9 did not occur in only 17 of the 144 races.